FSD2460 Politics of Competitive Tendering in Local Government 2008Detailed description (collection | citation | publications)

 Wass, Hanna (University of Helsinki.
 Department of Economics and Political Studies)

-Keywords: attitudes, competitive tendering, decision making, health services, municipalities, politics, privatization, social services
+Keywords: attitudes, competitive tendering, decision making, economic competition, health services, municipalities, politics, private sector, privatization, public sector, social services

 Background variables related to elected office, such as the respondents' status in the municipal organisation, their political party preference, and how long the respondents had held the elected office, were charted first.
 Next, the respondents were asked on what basis the solutions related to service provision were made, and what the objectives of these solutions were.
 Further questions charted for example how much municipal decision-makers discussed outsourcing social and health care services to private service providers, and how often the respondents used various sources of information in the different stages of decision-making.
 The respondents were also presented with a set of attitudinal statements on private service provision and they were asked to indicate the most important reasons for outsourcing services to private service providers.
 In addition, they were asked how the municipality argued for providing municipal services, with whom they communicated during the decision-making process related to the provision of social and health care services, and how outsourcing social and health care services to external service providers has influenced the status of various actors.
 The respondents also assessed the functionality of various social and health care services during the election period and indicated which parts of external service provision should be increased or decreased.

-The research project is part of the Municipalities and Competition (Kunnat ja kilpailu) entity of the Foundation for Municipal Development (Kunnallisalan kehittämissäätiö, KAKS).
+The research project was part of the Municipalities and Competition (Kunnat ja kilpailu) entity of the Foundation for Municipal Development (Kunnallisalan kehittämissäätiö, KAKS).